 Line 8-Deductions.
 Only those expenses that are directly connected with the production of the income shown on line 7 may be deducted to figure net income from foreclosure property.
 Allowable deductions include depreciation on foreclosure property, interest accrued on debt of the REMIC attributable to the carrying of foreclosure property, real estate taxes, and fees charged by an independent contractor to manage foreclosure property.
 Do not deduct general overhead and administrative expenses.

 Line 10-Tax on net income from foreclosure property.
 The REMIC is allowed a deduction for the amount of tax shown on this line.
-Include this amount in computing the deduction for taxes entered on line 11, Section I, page 1, Form 1066.
+Include this amount in computing the deduction for taxes entered on Form 1066, page 1, Section I, line 11.